 Once you've ticked all those boxes, you're ready to start watching.
 But what content is out there?
 It's low on 4K movies but high(er) on 4K TV shows.

-At first Netflix had only a few TV shows and some scenic footage to show in 4K, but the amount of content on offer has grown to 38 TV series, including The Crown, Stranger Things, House of Cards, Breaking Bad, Marco Polo and Daredevil.
-There are also a few documentaries and a couple of Netflix original movies available.
+At first Netflix had only a few TV shows and some scenic footage to show in 4K, but the amount of content on offer has grown to 47 TV series, including The Crown, Stranger Things, House of Cards, Breaking Bad, 13 Reasons Why and Daredevil.
+There are also 22 documentaries, 13 movies and 14 standup comedy specials available at the time of writing.
 You can find a full list of live 4K content on Netflix here.

 How to watch 4K on Amazon

 Amazon is also offering 4K content through its Prime Video streaming service.
 For those with Prime memberships, a range of Amazon Original TV shows are available at no extra cost.